DylanFahey/hexgram/readme.md

-# markhyperdimensionallynext
+# hexgram
-markhyperdimenonallynext is a project that I am creating in order to derust my programming skills for a technical interview
+hexgram is a project that I am creating in order to derust my programming skills for a technical interview

 ## Meta-Goals
 I want to practice/derust the following: